jgigler/Powershell.MWA/README.md

 The PSCustomObjects that are returned by Get-IisApplicationPool and Get-IisSite were designed based on what is useful for me in our environment.
 We don't have any FTP sites, we use an SSL Proxy, and I haven't figured out how to deal with redirects beyond appcmd commands.
 Feel free to extend the functionality for Certificate management, FTP, and redirects, as those are either non-existent issues for us or don't have enough value in figuring out beyond our current automation means at the moment.

+For usuage information about the cmdlets, please use the built-in Get-Help system.
+I have provided fairly basic help documentation that should be adequate in figuring out cmdlet usage.
+Please use the issue tracker to report any bugs and I'll do my best to fix them.

 Requirements
 ============